 Effective Kotlin Item 41: Use enum to represent a list of values

-When we have to represent a constant set of possible options, a classic choice was to use an enum.
+When we have to represent a constant set of possible options, a classic choice is to use an enum.
 For instance, if our website offers a concrete set of payment methods, we can represent them in our service using the following enum class:

 Since each enum is an instance of the enum class, it can hold values that are always item-specific:

-It is not a good practice to make such values mutable, as they are static per item, so we create global static mutable state (see Item 1: Limit mutability).
-However, this functionality is often used to attach some constant values per item.
-Those constant values can be attached during each item creation, using the primary constructor:
+It is not good practice to make such values mutable as they are static for each item, so we create a global static mutable state (see Item 1: Limit mutability).
+However, this functionality is often used to attach some constant values to each item.
+These constant values can be attached during the creation of each item using the primary constructor:

-Kotlin enums can even have methods.
-Their implementations are also item-specific.
-When we define them, enum class itself needs to define an abstract method, and each item must override it:
+Kotlin enums can even have methods whose implementations are also item-specific.
+When we define them, the enum class itself needs to define an abstract method, and each item must override it:

-Although this option is rarely used, because it is more convenient to use a primary constructor parameter of functional type:
+However, this option is rarely used because it is more convenient to use a primary constructor parameter of functional type:

 An even more convenient option is to define an extension function.
-Notice that when we use enum values in the
+Notice that when we use enum values in a

 when expression, we do not need to add an

 else clause when we cover all the values.

-The power of enum is that those items are specific and constant.
-We can get all the items using companion object
+The power of enum is that its items are specific and constant.
+We can get all the items using this enum’s companion object’s

 values() function or the top-level